blaynecameron/PlayBack/README.md

 #PlayBack - Blayne Chong#

-Experimenting with AVFoundation and AVAudioEngine effects.
+Experimenting with AVFoundation, recording and playback as well as manipulating and distorting the recording.